mighty-gerbils/gerbil-persist/persist.md

 Note that evaluation after a memory barrier can actually continue optimistically after the memory barrier.
-However, the side-effects it produces will not observable by users unless and until after the changes are committed;
+However, the side-effects it produces will not be observable by users unless and until after the changes are committed;
 the output side-effects will be queued, and the input side-effects may block execution until the memory barrier is passed and outputs dequeued.
 The optimistic evaluation after a memory barrier may also not acquire locks